 112 Simulated sequence data from individual isolates was used to assess the genomic purity assessment

 113 method specificity.
-Here we define specificity as the ability of the method to correctly assign reads to
+Here we use specificity as a measure of the ability of the method to correctly assign reads to

 114 the taxonomy of the genome the sequencing reads were simulated from, the target genome.
-Method

-115 specificity was evaluated by characterizing the read assignment results based on the level of agreement

-116 between the genome and assigned taxonomy (Fig. 1).
+True negatives (TNs) are reads assigned to the target genome’s species, genus, family, etc., depending on the match stringency, and false positives (FPs) are reads incorrectly assigned to a different species, genus, family, etc., and specificity = TN/(FP+TN) (Fig. 1).
 Overall high proportion of matches at species and

 117 genus level.

+Some genera have low specificity at the species and genus levels.

+120 For Shigella most likely due to matches with Escherichia (Fig. 2).
 The cumulative match proportions do not always reach 1.00, for example Staphylococcus

 118 genomes.
 This might be due to exclusion of unclassified and unknown matches (NCBI taxid 12908 and

 119 0 respecitively) from match level analysis.
-Some genus have high levels of family and higher matches.

-120 For Shigella most likely due to matches with Escherichia (Fig. 2).